jamesbeegen/manpac/README.md

 # manpac
-Simple package dependency explorer for arch linux.
+Simple package dependency explorer for Arch Linux.

 ## This program depends on:
 * pip3